Buzzefall/AIUI/specifications/Transformation Path v2.0.md

 *   **2.2.
 Develop Canvas Primitives:** Implement the core interactions: creating, moving, resizing, and deleting fundamental objects like Dialogue Panels and Note Panels.
 *   **2.3.
 Integrate File Objects:** Enable the uploading and rendering of external documents (PDFs, source code, images) as objects on the canvas, making them part of the persistent project state.

-### **Phase 3: The Agentic Core & Tooling Framework**
+### **Phase 3: Stubbing the Agentic Core**

-This phase gives the AI its new capabilities.
-It can be developed in parallel with the frontend work.
+To enable a seamless transition, this phase focuses on creating the necessary interfaces (stubs) for the future agentic capabilities without implementing their full complexity.

 *   **3.1.
-Design the Tooling API:** Define a clear, extensible contract between the backend and the AI for how "tools" are described, invoked, and how their results are returned.
+Define the Tooling API Contract:** Design the API endpoints and data structures for how the frontend will eventually request agentic actions.
 *   **3.2.
-Build the Orchestration Engine:** The backend must be taught how to manage multi-step agentic workflows, chaining tool calls and maintaining context to achieve higher-level user goals.
+Implement Backend Stubs:** The backend will expose these new endpoints, but they will initially contain placeholder logic that gracefully falls back to the existing v1.0 chat functionality.
 *   **3.3.
-Implement Initial Tools:** Develop the first set of specified tools (e.g., Code Interpreter, Diagram Generator) as sandboxed, modular components.
+Integrate Frontend Hooks:** The new canvas UI will be wired to these stubbed endpoints, ensuring the user-facing controls are in place and functional.

-### **Phase 4: Integration, Collaboration, and Synthesis**
+### **Phase 4: Integration & Functionality Preservation**

-This is where the separate streams of development converge and the collaborative aspect is enabled.
+This is where the separate streams of development converge.
+The goal is to have the new v2.0 architecture running with the preserved v1.0 feature set.

 *   **4.1.
-Connect Frontend to Agent:** The frontend canvas must be able to initiate agentic workflows and render the results—including AI-generated artifacts like diagrams—back onto the canvas.
+Connect Frontend to Backend:** The canvas UI (Phase 2) will be fully integrated with the backend (Phase 1).
 *   **4.2.
-Enable Real-Time Collaboration:** Integrate WebSockets to synchronize the project state across multiple clients in real-time, enabling shared workspaces.
+Activate Core Functionality via Stubs:** The existing chat functionality will now operate through the new UI, powered by the stubbed agentic APIs (Phase 3).
 *   **4.3.
+Deprecate v1.0 Components:** The original dual-panel layout and its components will be fully decommissioned, completing the architectural migration.

+### **Future Extensions**

+The v2.0 architecture is designed to be a foundation.
+The following key features, while not part of the initial v2.0 scope, are anticipated and can be built upon the new foundation:

+*   **Full Agentic Core:** Replacing the stubs with a complete implementation of the orchestration engine and tools (e.g., Code Interpreter, Diagram Generator).
+*   **Real-Time Collaboration:** Integrating WebSockets to synchronize the project state across multiple clients in real-time.
-Implement Presence Indicators:** Add the UI elements to show which users are active in a shared project.
+*   **Presence Indicators:** Adding UI elements to show which users are active in a shared project.

-This path prioritizes building the fundamental architectural layers first, allowing for a stable and scalable evolution toward the full vision of the **Engineering Co-pilot**.
+This path prioritizes a stable and scalable evolution toward the full vision of the **Engineering Co-pilot**.